 The exhaust system also works to keep these particles away from the person operating the finish nailer.

-Depth adjustments on a nail finisher are ideal for those who are going to be working with a variety of different materials.
 The adjustment allows you to choose just how precise and on point that you need the finish nailer to work, and how deep into the item that the nailer needs to reach.

 For example, you can choose to get a deeper reach when using the finish nailer on drywall as opposed to a simple trim.